tommyp/tommyp.org/src/content/blog/is-it-shorts-weather-today.md

 As I worked at Deliveroo, I knew that each redemption had a 3 month expiry date.
 I had hundreds of pounds to spend over the summer before it expired.
 I was going to eat like a king, otherwise it would go to waste.

 I sampled my way through any and all central London restaurants opened at lunchtime.
-Money was no object, so why not spend 25 quid sushi for lunch?
+Money was no object, so why not spend 25 quid on sushi for lunch?
 Double meat burritos, _with_ guac.
-And always order a side.
+Always with a side.
 Once I even ordered lobster and wagyu beef at home, but in a cruel twist of irony it never got delivered.

 After this, sometimes literal, gravy train had screeched to a stop, I had totalled £1500 in credit.
 Not bad for a joke.